 Administrators configure rules to govern container network traffic.
 This is how containers send traffic outside of PWS and receive traffic from outside, the Internet.
 These rules can prevent system access from external networks and between internal components and determine if apps can establish connections over the virtual network interface.

 - Application Security Groups (ASGs) apply network traffic rules at the container level.

 - Container-to-Container networking policies determine app-to-app communication.
-Within CF, apps can communicate directly with each other, but the containers are isolated from outside CF.
+Within PWS, apps can communicate directly with each other, but the containers are isolated from outside PWS.

 - Running application instances in unprivileged containers by default

 - Hardening containers by limiting functionality and access rights

 - Only allowing outbound connections to public addresses from application containers.

 Garden has two container types: unprivileged and privileged.
 Currently, PWS runs all application instances and staging tasks in unprivileged containers by default.
 This measure increases security by eliminating the threat of root escalation inside the container.